a little about me

 hi, i’m zoë!

 For years, friends and community members would tell me that I helped them recognize their neurodivergence and come into themselves without feeling pathologized.
 Simply by being in my truth, listening deeply, and drawing from my knowledge of critical psychiatry, I was offering a kind of support that many had never experienced in medical settings.
-After hearing again and again how transformative this was, I formalized this calling through training as a doula and energy worker, orienting my practice around mental health and the delicate thresholds of human experience.
+After hearing again and again how transformative this was, I formalized this calling through training as critical psychiatric studies sociologist and anthropologist, a doula, and an energy worker, orienting my practice around mental health and the delicate thresholds of human experience.

-I bring this work as an autistic, non-binary, Dominican-American person whose identity and heritage shape my commitment to decolonizing care.
+I bring this work as an autistic, non-binary, Dominican-American person whose identity and heritage shape my commitment to carving pathways for liberatory, culturally affirming, consent-oriented care.
 Growing up between multiple cultural worlds taught me how some knowledges are elevated while others are dismissed.
 My life has been shaped by psychiatric systems, spiritual initiations, and the ongoing process of embracing my neurodivergent bodymind.
 These experiences, alongside my training, allow me to accompany others with critical insight, humility, and care.

 Every connection begins